Nokia 6131

-The Nokia 6131/Nokia 6133 is a Nokia clamshell phone introduced by Nokia in February 2006.
+The Nokia 6131/6133 is a clamshell cell phone introduced by Nokia on 13 February 2006.
+The Nokia 6131 has improvements over its predecessor, the Nokia 6101, as such, native USB connectivity (only CA-53 cable or compatible is supported), Bluetooth in addition to IrDA connectivity, SVGA vs. VGA camera.

 The Nokia 6131 NFC variant was Nokia's first telephone with NFC, but not the world's first.
 The Panasonic P506iC with integrated FeliCa NFC was launched on NTT Docomo in 2004, starting the mobile Osaifu-Keitai (Mobile Wallet) service.

 It was succeeded by the Nokia 6290 which was released in March 2007.

-The Nokia 6131 has improvements over its predecessor, the Nokia 6101, as such, native USB connectivity (only CA-53 cable or compatible is supported), Bluetooth in addition to IrDA connectivity, SVGA vs. VGA camera.

 Features

 Features include a 1.3-megapixel digital camera, support for up to a two-gigabyte microSD Card, 240x320 QVGA screen with 16.7 million colors and external 128x160 TFT screen with 262,144 colors.
 Software includes an XHTML compatible web browser, an email client and a media player (mp3, mp4 (audio only) & 3GP supported).
 There is also a small button located on the top right side of the phone, that when pushed, flips the phone open.

 The phone is very customizable.
 Users can manage many of the phone’s features in the Nokia PC Suite.
 Themes may also be downloaded onto the phone, changing the menus, icons, colors, etc. Other customizable aspects of the Nokia 6126 include adding MP3 files to the phone, and using those files as ringtones, without the need of converting them to WMA format.
 There is also a setting used for the screen saver on the external screen of the phone that allows a slide show of images the user has taken with the phones camera.